 Davis has advised clients with respect to Rule B attachments and Rule C vessel arrests brought pursuant to the Supplemental Rules for Admiralty or Maritime Claims and Asset Forfeiture Actions and the effect of maritime liens on property of a bankrupt’s estate.
 Davis’s experience in this area includes litigation before various courts in the Second and Fifth Circuits relating to the maritime lien requirements of the Commercial Instruments and Maritime Liens Act.

 Davis has an active and diverse pro bono practice.
 Davis presently serves as an office or director of several not-for-profit section 501(c)(3) organization.
 He advises other several Delaware nonprofit entities with regard to fiduciary obligations and corporate governance requirements For three years, Davis served as the Chancellor General of the National Society of the Sons of the American Revolution, a 501(c)(3) organization, providing advice on contract and employment issues, donor compliance, policy development, and corporate governance.
 He is active with The American Legion, Department of Delaware and is authorized to represent veterans before the Department of Veterans Affairs.

-Davis also represents children in dependency and neglect, termination of parental rights, guardianship, and adoption cases in the Delaware Family Court through the Delaware Office of the Child Advocate.
-In 2014, Delaware OCA recognized him for his many years of service as a guardian ad litem/child attorney.
+Davis also represents children in dependency and neglect, termination of parental rights, guardianship, and adoption cases in the Delaware Family Court through the Delaware Office of the Child Advocate (OCA).
+In 2014, the Delaware OCA recognized him for his many years of service as a guardian ad litem/child attorney.

 Early in his career, he served as a law clerk to the Honorable Peter J. Walsh, former Chief Judge of the United States Bankruptcy Court for the District of Delaware, and as a legal extern to the Honorable Joseph J. Farnan, Jr., former Judge of the United States District Court for the District of Delaware.